-One or two pieces of gum (weighing about 5-8 grams total), piece of wax paper, tissue paper or paper towels, digital kitchen scale or postage-stamp scale
+One or two pieces of gum (weighing about 5-8 grams total); piece of wax paper, tissue paper, or paper towel; digital kitchen scale or postage-stamp scale

 - 1 Turn on the scale.
-Place a piece of wax paper, or tissue paper or paper towel, on the scale.
-Press the tare button to zero the scale so that it is ready to weigh the gum. - 2 Place the gum on the scale.
-Record the weight of the unchewed gum on a piece of paper. - 3 Chew the gum for about five minutes. - 4 Weigh the gum again and record the weight of the chewed gum.
+Place a piece of wax paper, tissue paper, or paper towel on the scale.
+Press the tare button to zero the scale so that it is ready to weigh the gum. - Place the gum on the scale.
+Record the weight of the unchewed gum on a piece of paper. - 3 Chew the gum for about five minutes and then leave it to dry for a few minutes. - 4 Weigh the gum again and record the weight of the chewed gum.
 What happened to the weight of the gum after you chewed it?
 Why?